HOW TO OVERCOME THE INTERMEDIATE LEARNING PLATEAU IN ITALIAN

-Listening to authentic Italian interviews or Podcast will give you a better idea of how real conversation flows, the use of Italian filler words, the most frequent interactions in the real spoken language.
+Listening to authentic Italian interviews or podcasts will give you a better idea of how the real conversation flows, Italian filler words, and the most frequent interactions in the natural spoken language.

-How to use a Podcast a learning tool?
+How to use a Podcast as a learning tool?

-- Browse iTunes and pick a Podcast of a topic of your interest, in Italian.
+- Browse iTunes and pick a podcast on a topic of your interest in Italian.

 - Listen to an episode at least three times.
 You will understand more and more as you listen to the episodes repeatedly.